 - A Mother to Her Men: Her spiritual leadership and insistence on sharing the risks they take in battle (and as a Badass Pacifist at that) earn the Undying Loyalty of Los Vengadores de Dios.
 There is nothing they wont do for La Santa Madre.

-LawrenceA Tagrenesi/Saaran from the South Pacific.
+LawrenceA Tagrenesi/Sa'aaran from the South Pacific.
 Lawrence was shipwrecked and wound up on an island with Princess Rebecca, O'Casey, and the crew of the USS S-19.
 His people are physically very similar to Grik, but have formed a peaceful society.

 - Knight Templar Big Brother: Like his buddy Silva, Lawrence adores Princess Rebecca.
 While he's normally a pretty nice guy, he will do terrible things to anybody who tries to hurt her.

 - Sssnake Talk: Lawrence speaks English very well, but can't pronounce sounds that require human lips (mostly letters B, F, M, P, V, and W).
 This fact tends to frustrate him so he deliberately avoids words requiring those sounds where possible.

 - Surprisingly Good English

-- Those Two Guys: With Silva
+- Those Two Guys: With Silva.

 Colonel Dalibor Svec